ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group. Help to improve it on GitHub.

 denotes the positional argument to deallocator

-where the pointer must be passed in order to deallocate the storage.
+where the pointer must be passed to deallocate the storage.
 Using these forms of the malloc

 attribute interacts with the GCC -Wmismatched-dealloc